wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-integrations/develop-an-integration-as-an-api-service.md

 3. Click **Publish**.
 This changes the lifecycle stage to **Published** and exposes the integration as an API in the Choreo Developer Portal.
    - To view the published API, click **Go to Devportal**.
 In the Developer Portal, you can manage subscriptions and generate access tokens for testing.

-Now you have successfully exposed an WSO2 MI integration as a REST API in Choreo!
+Now you have successfully exposed a WSO2 MI integration as a REST API in Choreo!